 It’s important to find a weatherization provider close to you.
 That’s because this provider will be where you submit your application.
 While some states may prompt you with an online application, most will provide a list of local providers with relevant contact information.
 Generally, you can expect to see these lists organized by county.

 Now that you have a better understanding of eligibility and which provider is closest to you, it’s time to apply.
 You will reach out to the provider to begin this process.
 Some of the information you will need to provide includes proof of income.
 Some common documentation that can prove income includes social security payments, pay stubs, and more.
 Even if you don’t think you may be eligible, it wouldn’t hurt to apply.
 The only true way to see if you qualify is through the application process and these applications are free.

 Your local weatherization provider will be the one to determine whether or not you qualify once they receive your application.
 If you are eligible, then you will want to get ready for the weatherization services.
 There may be local preferences on who gets benefits.
 It’s also important to keep in mind that if you are a renter, you will need to get your landlord’s permission before you can get the weatherization services.

 What to Expect When Getting Weatherization Services?

 If you are eligible to receive weatherization services, your local weatherization provider will set up a time and date to do an energy audit.
 An energy audit is an assessment of your household’s energy use.
 These audits are done by a professional energy auditor and will include:

 - An analysis of your energy bills

-- A pressurized test to see how outside air gets into the home
+- A pressurized test to figure out how much outside air gets into your home